-Subcontractor accidents and serious near misses on our work need to be reported and investigated using the procedures that we use for our own incidents/accidents and as required in the Subcontract Agreement.
-In some cases, we may have to correct any unsafe conditions or acts that led to the accident or near miss.
+Subcontractor accidents and serious near misses on contractor work need to be reported and investigated using the procedures used for Contractor incidents/accidents and as required in the Subcontract Agreement.
+In some cases, the Contractor may have to correct any unsafe conditions or acts that led to the accident or near miss.

-The most important thing to remember is that if we have a subcontractor accident or near miss, notify the Project Manager and General Superintendent immediately.
+The most important thing to remember is that if there is a subcontractor accident or near miss, the Project Manager and General Superintendent must be notified immediately.
 The subcontractor monitor will be responsible for obtaining the required information and may assist the subcontractor with the investigation.
-All investigation materials must be turned over to the General Superintendent not later than 12 hours following the incident.
+All investigation materials must be turned over to the General Superintendent no later than 12 hours following the incident.